Tobias Badila

 Tobias Badila (born 12 May 1993) is a footballer who currently plays for French Ligue 2 side AS Nancy as a left back.
 Born in France, he represents Republic of the Congo at international level.

 Career

 Badila is a youth exponent from AS Nancy.
 He made his Ligue 2 debut on 21 February 2014 in a 2–0 away defeat against Troyes AC playing the first 79 minutes of the game before being substituted for Romain Grange.
 He can perform both centre-back or left-back, because of his great physique.
 At points in his career he was watched by teams such as AS Saint-Etienne, Monaco and Arsenal, although he preferred to stay to continue his progress.

 International career

-Badila was pre-selected by Congo on 19 May 2017.
-He his senior debut for the Republic of the Congo in a 3–1 2019 Africa Cup of Nations qualification loss to the DR Congo on 10 June 2017.
+Badila was pre-selected by Congo on 19 May 2017, and played 4 matches.
+He made his senior debut for the Republic of the Congo in a 3–1 2019 Africa Cup of Nations qualification loss to the DR Congo on 10 June 2017.